centino90/Advance-Database-Documentation/README.md

             -- check the new is_active state of the user_detail after a user associated to that details is deleted SELECT * FROM users_detail WHERE user_id = @id;
          ```

+         This is basically the same from the previous one, but it keeps the data instead of deleting it so its crucial for keeping datas.

          `Result: `

          ![image](https://github.com/centino90/Advance-Database-Documentation/blob/main/img/stored_procedures/trg3-1.PNG)